-- Use the LEDs on the front drives, front operator panel, and the rear power supply for hardware status monitoring and problem determination. - The front and rear fans do not have status LEDs. - The system board assembly does not support the internal LED light path feature.
-Use the front LCD diagnostic panel for monitoring.
-Click [HERE](#) to see its location. - For more information about the SR680a V3 with B200 LEDs, refer to the Server components section of the ThinkSystem SR680a V3 with B200 User Guide on [Lenovo Docs](#).
+- Use the LEDs on the front drives, front operator panel, and the rear side of the server for hardware status monitoring and problem determination. - The front and rear fans do not have status LEDs. - The system board assembly does not support the internal LED light path feature.
+As the SR780a V3 does not have top cover, you will not be able to see the system board assembly unless you power off the system and remove the system board tray from the chassis. - Click [HERE](#) to see the location of the SR780a V3 front LCD diagnostic panel. - For more information about the SR780a V3 LEDs, refer to the Server components section of the ThinkSystem SR780a V3 User Guide on [Lenovo Docs](#).